 Wyandot County Organic Wapsie Valley Heirloom Corn

-Corn, a core staple food crop among the native peoples of Mesoamerica, dates back more than 6000 years.
-This beautiful heirloom, with a rich mix of yellow, red, orange, and purple, delight the eye and indicate Wapsie's rich flavor and nutritive qualities.
-Its roots can be traced to Iowa in the mid 1800s.
+Corn, more accurately "Maize", is a core staple food crop for so many cultures worldwide, and was originally developed by the ancient peoples of Mesoamerica, starting more than 6000 years ago.
+Wapsie Valley is a beautiful heirloom breed of maize, with a rich mix of yellow, red, orange, and purple, delighting the eye and indicating a rich flavor and outstanding nutritive qualities.
+Wapsie Valley's roots can be traced to Iowa in the mid-1800s, and it's the only ingredient in Shagbark's Corn Meal, Grits, and Polenta.
 Ed Snavely and Tom Klein, both Ohio organic farmers, have each told us that they have placed hybrid corn on one end of the pig run, and Wapsie Valley on the other, then let the pigs in.
 Again and again, the pigs don’t even look at the hybrid corn until every kernel of Wapsie is gone.
-"They know what’s good for them!"
-Our Organic Wapsie Valley Heirloom Corn (non-gluten), is grown at Tom & Mary Klein and Sons Organic Farm.
-The Kleins never use GMO varieties, as is required to be Certified Organic.
+"They know what’s good for 'em!"

 Wyandot County Organic Red Fife Heirloom Wheat

-Most varieties of red spring wheat, including Marquis, owe their ancestry to Red Fife, a landrace variety, which was the baking and milling industries standard of 'wheat' from 1860 to 1900.
-Red Fife can grow from three to five feet tall, and is thought to have originated in what is now Western Ukraine, where it was called, Chervona Vusata.
-Called "Red" because of its color when fully ripe and "Fife" after David Fife, the Ontario farmer who, in 1842, was the first to grow it in North America.
+Most varieties of red spring wheat, including Marquis, owe their ancestry to Red Fife, a landrace variety, which was the baking and milling industries' standard of 'wheat' from 1860 to 1900.
+Red Fife can grow from three to five feet tall, and is thought to have originated in what is now Western Ukraine, where it was called Chervona Vusata.
+This heirloom is called "Red" because of its color when fully ripe and "Fife" after David Fife, the Ontario farmer who, in 1842, was the first to grow it in North America.
 For most of the twentieth century, it was only grown in plant breeders’ seed collections.
 Then Sharon Rempel, who became known as the godmother of Red Fife wheat, planted a "Living Museum of Wheat" in Keremeos B.C.
 Canada and by the 1990s, enough seed was available to grow it out on several farms.
-Our organic Red Fife Wheat is grown at Tom & Mary Klein and Sons Organic Farm.
-The Kleins never use GMO varieties, as is required to be Certified Organic.

 Marion County Oberkülmer Spelt

-Oberkülmer Spelt From mysterious origins to mystical healing powers, spelt claims a history as rich as its unmistakable sweet, buttery, nutty flavor.
+From mysterious origins to mystical healing powers, spelt claims a history as rich as its unmistakable sweet, buttery, nutty flavor.
 Spelt, also known as “Dinkel” or German wheat, developed through the spontaneous crossing of the wild goat grasses "Aegilops squarrosa" and Emmer (an ancient Egyptian grain) between 6000 and 5000 years before the Christian Era.
 This wilder crop boasts a very impressive lineup of nutritive qualities.
 In ancient Greek mythology, spelt was given to the people by the goddess Demeter, and in the 12th century, Hildegaard von Bingen, the first nutritionist in Germany, called spelt the best grain of all, and prescribed it for everyday health maintenance and as the first medicine to a very wide range of ailments and conditions.
 Spelt contains more protein, fats and crude fibre than wheat and also has large amounts of Vitamin B17 (anti-carcinoma).
 It also contains special carbohydrates which play a decisive role in blood clotting and stimulate the body’s immune system so as to increase its resistance to infection.
-Shagbark’s Oberkülmer Spelt is grown at the Mark Beaver Organic Farm.
-The Beavers never use GMO varieties, as is required to be Certified Organic.

 Marion County Organic Buckwheat